bhurwitz33/be487-fall-2023/exercises/01_intro_unix/01_03-working-with-files.md

 > +
 > 1>AAADAAFFF1G11AA0000AAFE/AAE0FBAEGGG#B/>EF/EGHHHHHHG?C##???/FE/ECHCE?C<FGGGGCCCGGGG@?AE.BFFEAB-9@@@FFFFFEEEEFBFF--99A-;@B=@A@@?@@>-@@--/B--@--@@-F----;@--:F---9-AB9=-@-9E-99A-;:BF-9-@@-;@-@#############################################################
 > ~~~
-> {: .output}
 >
 > Most of the nucleotides are correct, although we have some unknown bases (N).
-This is actually a good read!
+This is actually a good sequence read!
 >
 > Line 4 shows the quality for each nucleotide in the read.
-Quality is interpreted as the
-> probability of an incorrect base call (e.g. 1 in 10) or, equivalently, the base call
-> accuracy (e.g. 90%).
+Quality is interpreted as the probability of an incorrect base call (e.g. 1 in 10) or, equivalently, the base call accuracy (e.g. 90%).
 To make it possible to line up each individual nucleotide with its quality
-> score, the numerical score is converted into a code where each individual character
-> represents the numerical quality score for an individual nucleotide.
-For example, in the line
-> above, the quality score line is:
+> score, the numerical score is converted into a code where each individual character represents the numerical quality score for an individual nucleotide.
+For example, in the line above, the quality score line is:
 >
 > ~~~
 > !!!!!!!!!!!!!!!!#!!!!!!!!!!!!!!!!!!
 > ~~~
-> {: .output}
 >
-> The `#` character and each of the `!` characters represent the encoded quality for an
-> individual nucleotide.
-The numerical value assigned to each of these characters depends on the
-> sequencing platform that generated the reads.
-The sequencing machine used to generate our data
-> uses the standard Sanger quality PHRED score encoding, Illumina version 1.8 onwards.
-> Each character is assigned a quality score between 0 and 42 as shown in the chart below.
+> The `#` character and each of the `!` characters represent the encoded quality for an individual nucleotide.
+The numerical value assigned to each of these characters depends on the sequencing platform that generated the reads.
+The sequencing machine used to generate our data uses the standard Sanger quality PHRED score encoding, Illumina version 1.8 onwards.
+Each character is assigned a quality score between 0 and 42 as shown in the chart below.
 >
 > ~~~
 > Quality encoding: !"#$%&'()\*+,-./0123456789:;<=>?@ABCDEFGHIJK
 >                   |         |         |         |         |
 > Quality score:    0........10........20........30........40..
 > ~~~
-> {: .output}
 >
-> Each quality score represents the probability that the corresponding nucleotide call is
-> incorrect.
-This quality score is logarithmically based, so a quality score of 10 reflects a
-> base call accuracy of 90%, but a quality score of 20 reflects a base call accuracy of 99%.
-> These probability values are the results from the base calling algorithm and dependent on how
-> much signal was captured for the base incorporation.
+> Each quality score represents the probability that the corresponding nucleotide call is incorrect.
+This quality score is logarithmically based, so a quality score of 10 reflects a base call accuracy of 90%, but a quality score of 20 reflects a base call accuracy of 99%.
+These probability values are the results from the base calling algorithm and dependent on how much signal was captured for the base incorporation.
 >
 > Looking back at our read:
 >